tomit4/vue_do_it/README.md

 <font size="2">

 _Please note that this project was written by a beginner, it is my best attempt at creating a simple To Do List Application using the tools mentioned above.
 This project will hopefully be updated in the near future to add more features and clean up the code._

+UPDATE: After having looked at this project a few years later, it's apparent that some updates have broken some dependencies, but the fix is relatively straight forward.
+Simply roll back your use of node on this project to the latest stable version:

+nvm install --lts

+You'll need nvm to do so, if you don't have it yet installed, please follow these instructions:

+<a style=color:#00ae8cff href="https://letscodepare.com/blog/how-to-install-nvm-node-version-manager-on-linux"> Install Node Version Manager on Linux</a>